Get fresh and inspiring fairy garden ideas as well as a few easy DIYs!

 To add a little greenery, I planted Ivy in a wine bottle planter.
 The wine barrels, crate of grapes, and miniature shelf were flea market finds and I felt like I hit the lottery because they were just the right size and scale.

 Spring fairy gardens are my favorite!
 I collected the miniatures and the cabbage bowls came from different Fleatiques to complete this cute herb fairy garden.
 If you’d like to make a similar garden, you can get the carrots here.
-And, these are links to a similar bowl and bunny miniatures.
+And, these are links to similar bowls and bunny miniatures.

 I love the beach and my bedroom has beachy decor so when I found this old glass canister at a thrift store, I knew exactly what miniatures I wanted to add to it.